 By August 22, Russian forces were mostly withdrawn and roads between Ossetia and Georgia were mostly reopened.

-On August 26, Russian president Medvedev signed decrees recognizing the sovereignty of South Ossetia and Abkhazia.
+On August 26, new Russian president Medvedev signed decrees recognizing the sovereignty of South Ossetia and Abkhazia.

 Georgia continues to assert that Abkhazia and South Ossetia are Georgian regions under occupation by Russia.
 South Ossetia’s recognition as independent is in flux, as is Abkhazia’s.
 Abkhazia has been recognized by Nicaragua, Venezuela, Nauru, and Syria.
 It’s also been recognized by Russia and South Ossetia, obviously.